What is the criteria for a Protected Trust Deed?

 What else do I need to know?

 Only a licensed Insolvency Practitioner can propose the arrangement on your behalf.
-They will review your income and expenditure to determine what affordable contributions can be made towards your debts.
+They will review your income and expenditure in line with the necessary guidelines to determine what affordable contributions can be made towards your debts.
 This single payment will replace all of the monthly payments to existing creditors.
 Once the Trust Deed is signed, proposals will be sent to all relevant creditors.
 Creditors have 5 weeks to object or agree to the proposal.
 Once the proposal is accepted, the Trust Deed becomes protected and creditors can no longer take legal action to recover their debts.

 The decision lies in the hands of the creditors.
 If less than a third in value or half in number object; the trust deed becomes protected.